donquixote/psrx/variations/paul-reduced/README.md

 ### Definition: PSR-X autoloader

-A PSR-X autoloader is a callback registered on the spl autoload stack, that operates with a (hardcoded or configurable) *ordered list* of path-namespace mappings.
+A PSR-X autoloader is a callback registered on the spl autoload stack, that operates with an ordered list of path-namespace mappings.

 Whenever the autoloader is triggered with a fully qualified class name, it has to:
 - If one or more files exist that "match" the fully qualified class name with respect to one of the mappings, then it must include or require *exactly one* of those files.
 - If more than one of the mappings has a matching file, then it must choose a/the file from the mapping that is first in the list.
 - If no match is found, then it must do nothing.
 - Either way, it may not crash, raise errors of any level, or throw any exceptions *by itself*.
+- It must not return a value.

+Whenever the autoloader is triggered with a string that is *not* a valid class name, it has to:
+- Not include any file.
+- It may not crash, raise errors of any level, or throw any exceptions *by itself*.
+- It must not return a value.

+#### Notes (to be moved to the FAQ)

-Note: If the autoloader is triggered with an invalid class name, then it is the implementor's choice what to do.
+If the autoloader is triggered with an invalid class name, then it is the implementor's choice what to do.
 The autoloader may simply crash, the spec does not care.

-Note: (*) It can be shown that for one mapping and one fully qualified class name, no more than one file can be a "match".
+It can be shown that for one mapping and one fully qualified class name, no more than one file can be a "match".

-Note: If the script crashes during inclusion of the file, this is not the responsibility of the autoloader.
+If the script crashes during inclusion of the file, this is not the responsibility of the autoloader.

-Note: The file is supposed to define the class that is expected.
+The file is supposed to define the class that is expected.
 Whether it does so or not, is not the responsibility of the autoloader.
 The autoloader will move on *as if* the class was successfully defined.

+The ordered list of path-namespace mappings could be hardcoded or configurable, this is an implementation choice.

-## Appendix: Instructions for projects that use a PSR-X autoloader.
+## Appendix (FAQ): Instructions for projects that use a PSR-X autoloader.

 The spec explains how the class loader has to be *implemented*, but not how it has to be *used* so it works reliably.